 Special restrictions apply to hiring or retaining a government or former government employee (including military officers) as an employee or consultant of the company.
 In addition, there are special constraints regarding any communication concerning possible employment of government employees who are designated as "procurement officials" during the conduct of any procurement action and otherwise.
 In order to be sure that you do not conflict with restrictions in this area, before discussing potential employment with any government employee or past government employee, contact a representative of Human Resources for advice.
-Human Resources will coordinate with the Legal and the appropriate Office of the Designated Agency Ethics Official for advice when required.
+Human Resources will coordinate with the Legal and the appropriate Ethics departments for advice when required.